-- a. incurred by the Conduct Department during the investigation and in preparing and presenting the formal allegation or formal allegations before a Tribunal or an Appeal Panel; and - b. incurred in holding any hearings before the Tribunal or Appeal Panel (including the costs of the Tribunal / Appeal Panel).
+- a. incurred by the Conduct Department during the investigation and in preparing and presenting the formal allegation or formal allegations before a Tribunal or an Appeal Panel, or - b. incurred by the Conduct Department in preparing an interim order application or responding to a request for an expedited review; and - c. incurred in holding any hearings before the Tribunal or Appeal Panel (including the costs of the Tribunal / Appeal Panel).